George SPOONER #Q19932

 Indigenous Australian, George Spooner, Depot

-Born Georgetown in December 1899 to Henry Spooner and Jane Dougherty, George Spooner did not know of any living relatives when he volunteered to serve with the first AIFin June 1917.
+Born at Georgetown in December 1899 to Henry Spooner, George did not know of any living relatives when he volunteered to serve with the first AIF in June 1917 age 26.

 Spooner enlisted in Charleville alongside another Indigenous serviceman, George Hill, together they departed via that day’s mail train for the training camp at Brisbane.
 Assigned to No.1 Depot Camp, at Enoggera, George Spooner was medically assessed for active service.